-304-3 Advanced Object-Oriented Programming
+304-3 Advanced Object-Oriented Programming.

 Advanced features of object-oriented programming are covered in depth.
 The topics covered include, but are not limited to, the following: polymorphism, inheritance, overloading, generic programming, exception handling, file I/O, GUI development.
 A group project is an integral part of the course.
+Prerequisite: 220 with a grade of C or better.

-305-3 Software Development Practices
+305-3 Software Development Practices.

 Practices, tools and methodologies for development of software within the context of a team.
 Agile software practices and modern development tools are used to build an enhanced understanding of object-oriented design principles, implementation, and testing to meet customer requirements.
 A team project is an integral part of this course.
 Prerequisite: CS 220 with C or better.

-306-3 Linux/UNIX Programming
+306-3 Linux/UNIX Programming.

 This course will prepare students to develop software in and for Linux/UNIX environments.
 Topics to be covered include basic operating system concepts, effective command line usage, shell programming, the C language, programming development tools, system programming, network programming (client-server model and sockets), and GUI programming.

-Prerequisites: CS 220 and CS 221 with a grade of C or better.
+Prerequisites: 220 and 221 with a grade of C or better.

-311-3 Theory and Implementation of Programming Languages
+311-3 The Theory and Implementation of Programming Languages.

 Introduction to the theory and implementation of programming languages including finite automata, regular grammars, lexical analysis, parsing, syntax-directed translation, semantic analysis, binding variables, data types, static and dynamic scope, subprograms, abstraction, and concurrency.
 Study of object-oriented, functional, and logic programming languages.
 Lab work is essential.
-Prerequisite: CS 220 with a grade of C or better.
+Prerequisite: 220 with a grade of C or better.

-315-3 Computer Logic and Digital Design
+315-3 Computer Logic and Digital Design.

 Introduction to switching algebra and its applications.
 Combinational logic and combinational circuit components.
 Sequential logic and sequential circuit components.
 Asynchronous sequential circuits.
+Prerequisite: 215 with a grade of C or better.

-320-3 Computer Organization and Architecture
+320-3 Computer Organization and Architecture.

 Overview of the basic logic circuits needed in constructing a computer.
 Fundamental computer operations: machine and assembly language instructions, stacks, procedures and macros.
 The translation process: assembly, linking and loading.
 Hardware elements for processing, transferring, and storing information.
 Data path and control unit for a simple processor.
+Prerequisite: 220 with a grade of C or better.

+330-3 Introduction to the Design and Analysis of Algorithms.

+A detailed treatment of the design, analysis, and complexity of algorithms, including greedy algorithms, divide and conquer, dynamic programming, and limitations of algorithms as problems get larger or more complex.
 Prerequisite: CS 220 with a grade of C or better.

-330-3 Introduction to the Design and Analysis of Algorithms

-A detailed treatment of the design, analysis, and complexity of algorithms, including greedy algorithms, divide and conquer, dynamic programming, and limitations of algorithms as problems get larger or more complex.

-335-3 Operating Systems
+335-3 Operating Systems.

 An extended treatment of the components of operating systems including process management, concurrency, memory management, device management, file management, and security.
+Prerequisite: 330 with a grade of C or better.

-350-3 Web Application Development
+350-3 Web Application Development.

 A comprehensive introduction to languages and tools used to create client side and serverside Web applications.
 Topics include, but are not limited to, markup languages, scripting languages, dynamic web pages, processing forms, server-side technologies, and database access.

-Prerequisites: CS 202 and CS 221 with a grade of C or better or consent of instructor.
+Prerequisites: 202 and 221 with a grade of C or better or consent of instructor.

-391-1 to 3 Current Topics in Computer Science
+391-1 to 3 Current Topics in Computer Science.